-- DPFS Webpage - MRC Guidance for Applicants details on eligibility, costings, responsibilities etc.; - MRC Industry Collaboration Agreement (MICA) relevant to industrial collaborations; - Je-S Help for information or queries related to use of the Je-S System. - Choosing Contractors for Animal Research NC3Rs guidelines
+- DPFS Webpage - MRC Guidance for Applicants details on eligibility, costings, responsibilities etc.; - MRC Industry Collaboration Framework (ICF) relevant to industrial collaborations; - Je-S Helpdesk for information or queries related to use of the Je-S System. - Choosing Contractors for Animal Research NC3Rs guidelines - MRC Guidance on Research Involving Animals - Sex in experimental design new guidance as of September 2022

-Please ensure you have downloaded the latest version of this document via the DPFS webpage.
+Please ensure you have downloaded the latest version of this document via the DPFS Webpage.